danielzazzali/osgi-library/README.md

 1. `start`
 2. `stop`

-Additionally, a the constructors for `ExcepcionCredencialInvalida` class and `ExcepcionSesionNoValidaTiempoEjecucion` were implemented.
+Additionally, the constructors for `ExcepcionCredencialInvalida` class and `ExcepcionSesionNoValidaTiempoEjecucion` were implemented.

 ## Video Explanation
 A video explaining the bundle loading process and the use of the library to add and search for books: